Ircama/epson_print_conf/README.md

 ### How to detect parameters of an unknown printer

-First press "Detect Printers".
-If the printer is not in the configuration, press "Detect Access Keys".
-If the output does not show errors, press "Detect Configuration".
-These commands produce a tree view and a text view, which are useful to analyze whether there is a configured model that might be close or possibly same to target one.
-Use the right key of the mouse to switch between the two views.
-Notice that these operations take many minutes to complete and the printer shall be kept switched on for the whole period.
-Temporarily disabling the auto power-off timer is suggested.
+- Detect Printers:

+  Start by pressing the *Detect Printers* button.
+This action generates a tree view, which helps in analyzing the device's parameters.
+The printer model field should automatically populate if detection is successful.

+- Detect Access Keys:

+  If the printer is not listed in the configuration or is not manageable, press *Detect Access Keys.* This process may take several minutes to complete.

+  - If the message *"Could not detect read_key."* appears at the end, it means the printer cannot be controlled with the current software version (refer to "Known Incompatible Models" below).

+  - If no errors are reported in the output, proceed by pressing *Detect Configuration.*

+- Analyze Results:

+  Each of these operations generates both a tree view and a text view.
+These outputs help determine if an existing configured model closely matches or is identical to the target printer.
+Use the right mouse button to switch between the two views for easier analysis.

+- Important Notes:

+  - These processes can take several minutes to complete.
+Ensure the printer remains powered on throughout the entire operation.
+  - To avoid interruptions, consider temporarily disabling the printer's auto power-off timer.

 ### How to revert a change performed through the GUI